Merle (dog coat): Breeds

-Merle is a distinguishing marking of several breeds, particularly the Australian Shepherd and Catahoula Leopard Dog, and appears in others, including the Miniature American Shepherd, the Koolie in Australia, the Shetland Sheepdog, various collie breeds, the Cardigan Welsh Corgi, the Pyrenean Shepherd and the Bergamasco Shepherd.
+Merle is a distinguishing marking of several breeds, particularly the Australian Shepherd, Australian Cattle Dog, and Catahoula Leopard Dog, and appears in others, including the Miniature American Shepherd, the Koolie in Australia, the Shetland Sheepdog, various collie breeds, the Cardigan Welsh Corgi, the Pyrenean Shepherd and the Bergamasco Shepherd.
 In Dachshunds, the merle pattern is known as "dapple".
 In Beaucerons the merle pattern is known as "harlequin".

 The merle allele also plays a part in producing harlequin Great Danes.

 Depending on the breed, registry or country, the pattern may be register-able with a registry but not allowed in conformation, and the pattern may not be recognized by the breed standard, disqualifying it from showing.
 There may also be additional requirements for the pattern such as the dog being allowed to have the pattern but must have completely dark eyes with no blue in them.

-Merle is sometimes introduced to other purebred dog breeds through crossbreeding, but these dogs are not purebred.
-In 2020 the UK Kennel Club (the oldest in the World) banned the registration of merle Poodles as it is not and never has been a colour pattern recognised in pure Poodles by the club.
+Merle is sometimes introduced to other purebred dog breeds through crossbreeding such as French Bulldogs, poodles and even American Bullies, but these dogs are not purebred.
+In 2020 the UK Kennel Club (the oldest in the world) banned the registration of merle poodles as it is not and never has been a colour pattern recognised in pure poodles by the club..
+The Pembroke Welsh Corgi Club of America states that the only accepted Pembroke colors are red, sable, fawn, and black and tan, with or without white markings, and that “brindle and merle in either red or blue are NOT naturally occurring or accepted colors for Pembroke Welsh Corgis.”